 At the heart of the Declaration is a recognition that sustainable hydropower is a clean, green, modern and affordable solution to climate change.
 It says that going forward, the only acceptable hydropower is sustainable hydropower.

-The next steps will be to present the Declaration to world leaders at the United Nations Climate Change Conference (COP26) in November.
-You can add your voice to the initiative by expressing your support or making a commitment.
+The Declaration was presented to world leaders at the United Nations Climate Change Conference (COP26) in November.
+Add your voice by expressing your support.

 Expressions of support for the San José Declaration on Sustainable Hydropower were given at the conclusion of the World Hydropower Congress during a high-level stakeholder forum.
 Watch the videos below to see the full collection of statements by government ministers, industry CEOs and NGO leaders.